theminstack/styled/README.md

 `;
 ```

 Style any React component which accepts a `className` property.
-This comes with more tech debt than styling HTML elements, because you can't be sure how the style class is being applied inside the component.
-This should be done rarely and with careful consideration.

 ```tsx
 const StyledComponent = styled(Component)`